earthstar-project/earthstar/docs/overview.md

 ## Indexing

-Hopefully apps won't need their own indexes because they can access data directly by key.
-They can also choose to sync only certain keys to make sure they have data such as `about` info.
+Hopefully apps won't need their own indexes because they can access data directly by path.
+They can also choose to sync only certain paths to make sure they have data such as `about` info.